DanielBMarkham/Info-Ops/manuscript/chapter1.md

 "You can possibly pull it a little to the left.
 We're agreed that we're in manual, yeah?"

-The plane has the autpilot on, but the copilot is "helping" by fixing the tilt.
+The plane has the autopilot on, but the copilot is "helping" by fixing the tilt.

 They're back in the storm.
 There's hail or ice hitting the front of the plane.
 The junior copilot slows the plane to the correct speed for entering areas of turbulence.